-- a) The switch required by Article 14.2.1. - b) The switches required by Article 14.2.2. - c) The switch or button required by Article 9.4. - 5.12.2 The ERS must shut down when the ECU required by Article 8.2 initiates an anti-stall engine shut off. - 5.12.3 All cars must be fitted with an ERS status light which: - a) Has been supplied by an FIA designated manufacturer and fitted to the car in accordance with the instructions in the Appendix to these regulations. - b) Is in working order throughout the Event even if the main hydraulic, pneumatic or electrical systems on the car have failed. - c) Remains powered for at least 15 minutes if the car comes to rest with its engine stopped. - d) Is marked with a "HIGH VOLTAGE" symbol according to ISO3864 of at least 30mm along the triangle side and no more than 50mm away from the lights.
+- a) The switch required by Article 14.2.1. - b) The switches required by Article 14.2.2. - c) The switch or button required by Article 9.4. - 5.12.2 The ERS must shut down when the ECU required by Article 8.2 initiates an anti-stall engine shut off. - 5.12.3 All cars must be fitted with two ERS status lights which: - a) Have been supplied by an FIA designated manufacturer and fitted to the car in accordance with the instructions in the Appendix to these regulations. - b) Are in working order throughout the Event even if the main hydraulic, pneumatic or electrical systems on the car have failed. - Remain powered for at least 15 minutes if the car comes to rest with its engine stopped. - d) Are marked with a "HIGH VOLTAGE" symbol according to ISO3864 of at least 30mm along the triangle side and no more than 50mm away from the lights.

-- 5.12.4 All cars must provide signals regarding the car operating and insulation states to the ADR in order to facilitate control of the ERS status light. - 5.12.5 The maximum peak voltage on the car must never exceed 1000V.
+- 5.12.4 All cars must provide signals regarding the car operating and insulation states to the ADR in order to facilitate control of the ERS status lights. - 5.12.5 The maximum peak voltage on the car must never exceed 1000V.